10 Hidden Gems You’ll Fall in Love With on an Ireland Road Trip

 We didn’t realize Ireland had cave tours, so stumbling across Aillwee Cave in the Burren was a great surprise!
 Turns out, this underground cave system has stalactites, stalagmites, hidden waterfalls, and even bear fossils.
 It’s dark, eerie, and nothing like the rolling green hills full of castles and ancient stone structures we expected from Ireland.

-One of the coolest things about Aillwee Cave is that ancient bear bones were found here which proves that brown bears once roamed Ireland!
-It’s wild to think about how long this cave has been around—and how many creatures have called it home.
+One of the coolest things about Aillwee Cave is that ancient bear bones were found here which proves that brown bears once lived in Ireland!
+It’s wild to think about how long this cave has been around and how many creatures have called it home.
 In fact, it’s one of the oldest caves in the Burren (and maybe even Ireland).

-The tour is short and easy (about 30 minutes) which makes it a great stop if you’re exploring the Burren or Cliffs of Moher.
+The tour is short and easy, only about 30 minutes, which makes it a great stop if you’re exploring the Burren or Cliffs of Moher.
 There’s also a bird of prey centre right next door where you can watch hawks, falcons, and owls up close.

 If you’re looking for something unexpected in Ireland, Aillwee Cave is worth the stop!
 It’s got history and is a fun underground adventure.